BlinkID/blinkid-ios/Transition guide.md

+## 2.8.0

+- If you have problems in naming of the classes with "ID" in the name, we now use uppercase "ID" in all filenames and all class names.
+Update accordingly.
+This gets rid of the Clang's warning about the case insensitivity.

+- If you're using PPGermanIDMrzRecognizer, it's functionality is now split into two recognizers:
+    - one for back side of the new ID (PPGermanIDBackRecognizer)
+    - one for front side of the old ID (PPGermanOldIDRecognizer)

+- Add libz into link binary with libaries.
+We removed internally used libz library to make the SDK smaller.

+## 2.7.1

+## 2.7.0

 ## 2.6.0

 - If you're using PPSingaporeIdRecognizer, you should now decide which side of the ID you want to use, and use either PPSingaporeIDBackRecognizer, or PPSingaporeIDFrontRecognizer